marimosphere/CryptoArtJapan/README.md

 Those tokens will allow you to get Dev rewards.
 And those who support this project will be able to receive NFTs of their choice from a list of works by the artists they belong to, depending on the amount and duration of their staking.

-The community token "CAJA"
+The community token "CAJA".
 Project Name:
-Crypto Art Japan Association
+Crypto Art Japan Association.
 Token Symbol:
-CAJA
+CAJA.

 The community token "CAJA" is issued using the TokenIssuance feature of iroiro. https://github.com/iroiro/iroiro/blob/main/docs/CONTRACTS_OVERVIEW.md